Obiekt 279: Design

 The tank was developed at the Kirov Plant in Leningrad by a group headed by engineer L. Troyanov.
 The work on the tank started in 1957, which was based on a heavy tank operational requirements developed in 1956, and a pre-production tank was completed at the end of 1959.

 This tank boasted increased cross-country capability; it featured forty seven-track running gear mounted on two longitudinal, rectangular hollow beams, which were also used as fuel tanks.
 The tank suspension was hydro-pneumatic with complex hydrotransformer (also known as torque converter) and three-speed planetary gearbox.
 The track adjuster was worm-type.
 The specific ground pressure of this heavy vehicle did not exceed 0.6 kg/cm^{2} (~8.5psi).
 The track chain, running practically along the whole track length provided for increased cross-country capabilities on swampy terrain, soft soils and area full of cut trees, Czech hedgehogs, and other antitank obstacles.

 The tank was equipped with the powerful 1000 hp 2DG-8M diesel engine, enabling the 60 metric ton tank to attain 55 km/h (34mph) speed, with active range of 300 km (186 miles) on one refuel.
 It also had auto fire-fighting systems, smoke laying equipment and a combat compartment heating and cooling system.

 Armor

 The tank hull, with a maximum armour thickness of 269 mm, was covered by a thin, elliptical shield protecting it against APDS and shaped charge ammunition.
+The hull's distinctive, saucer-like elliptical shape was specifically engineered to streamline the tank against the blast wave of a nuclear explosion, preventing the shockwave from overturning the vehicle.
 It comprised large cast irregular shape structures of variable thickness and slope.
 The all-cast front part of the hull was rounded in shape with thin armour panels against HEAT projectiles, which ran around the edges of the front and sides of the hull.
 The sides of the hull were also cast and had similar protective armor panels.

 The all-cast turret, with a maximum armor thickness of 319 mm, was rounded and had anti-HEAT protective panels.
 The turret ring was also heavily protected.
 The tank was equipped with chemical, biological, radiological, and nuclear (CBRN) protection.